 BULENOX prop trading firm provides trading capital via its funded trading program.
 BULENOX allows traders to access a funded account, Similar to the UPROFIT company discussed above.
 BULENOX is focused on the futures market just like UPROFIT, which is why it is also more suitable for futures traders.

 BULENOX also has a team with several years of trading experience.
 The firm developed entirely new and secure access to trading the futures market with the help of its experienced people.
-BULENOX also offers one of the highest profit splits in the industry at 80:20.
-The profit split can rise to 90:10, with traders taking the higher percentage.
+BULENOX also offers one of the highest profit splits in the industry at 90:10, with traders taking the higher percentage.

 Furthermore, BULENOX has the lowest costs of resets in the industry.
 Plus, it allows traders to operate multiple accounts simultaneously.
 This is undoubtedly a point of attraction to traders.
 With BULENOX prop firm, traders are also free to trade using their own trading strategies and without restrictions.
 BULENOX offers up to $250,000 in trading capital if traders can manage such a significant amount of money.